Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 Transaction ID (TXID)

-Transaction ID also referred to as a Transaction hash.
+Also referred to as a Transaction hash.
 This is a transaction identifier used to reference transactions on a blockchain.

 Transactions Per second (TPS)